funbox/vscode-apib-ls/README.md

 * breadcrumbs of documentation sections;
 * go to definition implementation for data structures and resource prototypes;
 * completion of types and structure names.

-## Editing of a multi-file documentation

-It is common for API documentation to be split into multiple files.
-Therefore, a developer can define data structures in one file and use them in another file.
-In that case, the extension requires the root file to know where to start.
-Otherwise, the extension could not realize which data structures are valid and which are not.

-By default, the extension assumes that the root file is called `doc.apib` and tries to use it as the entry point.
-If no such file is provided, documentation is considered to be single-file.

-When the name of the root file differs from `doc.apib`, actual name can be set:
-File -> Prefernces -> Settings -> Extensions -> API Blueprint -> Entry Point

-If, for some reason, error highlighting is not working, check if the current file is imported directly in the project root or indirectly.

 ## Package structure